 Caballo Lake- Caballo, New Mexico

 Come visit this stunning lake with the beautiful backdrop of the Caballo Mountains.
-There is a variety of water recreation including boating and kayaking, swimming, and fishing.
-We stayed at the campground which offers everything from dry camping down by the water to full hookup sites overlooking the lake.
-You can also check out the nearby town of Truth or Consequences and the village of Hatch, home of the hatch chile!
+There is a variety of water recreation including boating, kayaking, swimming, and fishing.
+We stayed at the campground, which offers everything from dry camping down by the water to full hookup sites overlooking the lake.

 Rio Grande Winery- Las Cruces, New Mexico

-The last destination on our list of unique places to visit in New Mexico, the Rio Grande Winery offers a delightful retreat for wine aficionados and casual visitors alike.
-As RV travelers, we chose this location as a place to stop for the evening as a part of our Harvest Host membership.
-We visited during early fall, when the weather was warm during the day but crisp in the evenings and morning, perfect for dry camping.
-You can find our full post about Rio Grande Winery here.
+The last destination on our list of unique places to visit in New Mexico is the Rio Grande Winery.
+The winery offers a delightful retreat for wine aficionados and casual visitors alike.
+As RV travelers, we chose this location as a place to stop for the evening as a part of our Harvest Hosts membership.